 What kind of processing power and I/O do I need?

 If you have settled on using an In-Vehicle PC, the next questions involve processing power and Input/Output (I/O).
-Of course, your decision whether to use Atom, Core i, Celeron or a Haswell-based system is largely a function of your application needs.
+Of course, your decision which processor to use is largely a function of your application needs.
 But keep in mind that processors generate heat (see section on temperature below) and you will likely want to use the lowest TDP your software will allow.

 Next take a moment to consider your I/O. Not just in terms of what various peripheral devices you need plugged in, but also what devices might travel.
 Generally speaking the backplate’s I/O is for peripherals that are always plugged in, while the front is for traveling devices.
 This is often a factor when the system is mounted on a dash or a console.
 Think through how many USB ports you might need with easy access, if you need COM, or HDMI or what have you.
 Accessibility of I/O is just as important as it’s presence.